TheGiddyLimit/plutonium-addon-automation/README.md

 - _**Item Macro** > Override default macro execution_ — uncheck this.
 - _**Item Macro** > Character Sheet Hook_ — uncheck this.
 - (If installed) _**[Token Action HUD](https://foundryvtt.com/packages/token-action-hud)** > Item-Macro: item macro, original item, or both_ — select `Show the original item`.
-(Note this is a user setting, so ensure that each user does this or use a module such as [Force Client Settings](https://foundryvtt.com/packages/force-client-settings) to guarantee it.)
+(Note this is a user setting, so either ensure that each user configures this or use a module such as [Force Client Settings](https://foundryvtt.com/packages/force-client-settings) to guarantee it.)

 ## Contributing